Krapina Neanderthal site

 Krapina Neanderthal site, also known as Hušnjakovo Hill (Hušnjakovo brdo) is a Paleolithic archaeological site located near Krapina, Croatia.

 At the turn of the 20th century, Dragutin Gorjanović-Kramberger recovered faunal remains as well as stone tools and human remains at the site.
-Krapina represents the largest known recovery of the human skeletal remains from any Upper Pleistocene site.
+Krapina represents the largest known recovery of human skeletal remains from any Upper Pleistocene site.

 Site history

 The site was first discovered by Dragutin Gorjanović-Kramberger, who excavated the site between 1899 and 1905 and subsequently published two monographs, which were the first publications on the Neanderthals found here.
 The prehistoric site itself is located in a collapsed cave, nestled in a sandstone bluff overlooking the Krapinica River in Hrvatsko Zagorje.

-More recently, it was determined that the site was about 120-130 kyr.
+More recently, it was determined that the site was about 120–130 kyr.
 Researchers determined its date by using ESR and U-series dating.
 The methods were also used for determining the age of the artifacts and human remains found in the site.

 Krapina museum

 The Krapina museum's main goal was to recognize the lives of the Neanderthal and give insight on evolution.
 The museum was also known for its fossils as well as the reconstructions.

-The first museum, near this site, was opened on May 10, 1952.
+The first museum near this site was opened on May 10, 1952.
 Called the Heritage Museum of Krapina, it showcased the total history of the area, beginning with select prehistoric Neanderthal finds, and up to the Yugoslav Partisans.
 By 1966, two more exhibitions were added: the family pictures of Dr. Ljudevit and the ethnography exhibition.
 During this time, there was no museum dedicated specially to the Neanderthals.

 The idea of a specialized museum was first brought forward in 1999.
 As the adaptation and renovation of already existing structures appeared to be more expensive than building a new one, the idea of making a new one from the ground up was accepted.
 As such, by 2002. work on the new museum began.

 The new museum was completed in 2010.
 It was built into a small hill, with the majority of the building front being made of glass.
 The entrance to the building opens up into a large oval atrium of grey concrete, the opposite of which is a broad screen which continuously plays documentary films on Krapina Neanderthals.
 The passage up to the second floor is of a circular shape, with museum pieces being placed in the open space, as well as along the painted walls.